Bun Mang Vit (Vietnamese Duck Vermicelli Noodle Soup)

 • While cooking the duck legs, prepare the bamboo shoots (if using).
 Boil them in a lot of boiling water for 25-30 minutes to remove strong smell and taste.
 Then discard the liquid and rinse the bamboo shoots.
 Tear them into strips.

 • After 30 minutes of simmering, remove duck legs from the broth.
-Separate the bones from the meat and add the bones back to the broth, continue to simmer for another 20-30 minutes or until flavor is strong to your liking.
+Separate the bones from the meat and add the bones back to the broth, continue to simmer for another 20-30 minutes or longer until flavor is strong to your liking.
 Shred the meat.

 • Place a pan over medium heat.
 Add some olive oil and once the oil is hot, add shallots.
 Sauté until shallot is fragrant and starts to have some colors.